 German specialization requires only 10 full courses from the Department of German.
-A student is therefore free to broaden his/her intellectual experience by taking courses in related disciplines (i.e. other languages and literatures, Philosophy, Religious Studies, History, Classics, Linguistics, Fine Art, Music, European Studies or International Relations).
+Students is therefore free to broaden their intellectual experience by taking courses in related disciplines (i.e., other languages and literatures, Philosophy, Religious Studies, History, Classics, Linguistics, Fine Art, Music, European Studies or International Relations).